Brad1141/cutting_stock/README.md

 # Cutting Stock

 ### Description
-An genetic algorithm designed to find an optimal solution to a given cutting stock problem
+A genetic algorithm designed to find an optimal solution to a given cutting stock problem

 ### Launch
 1. Download the git repo